Israeli disengagement from the Gaza Strip: Controversy over occupation status

-Pro-withdrawal
+Reception

+Pro and against withdrawal

-The Disengagement Plan was also criticized by both Israelis and other observers from the opposite viewpoint as an attempt to make permanent the different settlements of the West Bank, while the Gaza strip was rendered to the Palestinian National Authority as an economically uninteresting territory with a Muslim population of nearly 1.4 million, seen as a "threat" to the Jewish identity of the Israeli democratic state.
+The Disengagement Plan was also criticized by both Israelis and other observers from the opposite viewpoint as an attempt to make permanent the different settlements of the West Bank, while the Gaza Strip was rendered to the Palestinian National Authority as an economically uninteresting territory with a Muslim population of nearly 1.4 million, seen as a "threat" to the Jewish identity of the Israeli democratic state.
 As Leila Shahid, speaker of the PNA in Europe declared, the sole fact of carrying out the plan unilaterally already showed that the plan was only thought of according to the objectives of Israel as viewed by Sharon.
 Brian Cowen, Irish Foreign Minister and speaker of the European Union (EU), announced the EU's disapproval of the plan's limited scope in that it did not address withdrawal from the entire West Bank.
 He said that the EU "will not recognize any change to the pre-1967 borders other than those arrived at by agreement between the parties."
 However, Europe has given tentative backing to the Disengagement plan as part of the road map for peace.
 Critics pointed out that, at the same time that Sharon was preparing the withdrawal, he was favoring settlements in the West Bank, among them Ma'ale Adumim, the largest Israeli settlement near Jerusalem.
 According to Peace Now, the number of settlers increased by 6,100 compared with 2004, to reach 250,000 in the West Bank.
-In an October 6, 2004, interview with Haaretz, Dov Weissglass, Sharon's chief of staff, declared:

-"The significance of the disengagement plan is the freezing of the peace process....
+In an October 6, 2004, interview with Haaretz, Dov Weissglass, Sharon's chief of staff, declared: "The significance of the disengagement plan is the freezing of the peace process....
 When you freeze that process, you prevent the establishment of a Palestinian state and you prevent a discussion on the refugees, the borders and Jerusalem.
 Disengagement supplies the amount of formaldehyde that is necessary so there will not be a political process with the Palestinians."

+Benjamin Netanyahu resigned from Sharon's Cabinet over Israel's pullout from Gaza.

+In 2014, the Knesset held a special plenary session 9 years after disengagement, with a wide array of responses from the current lawmakers.
+Some expressed rejection over the process entirely, while others supported the decision but criticized the implementation.
+There were also mentions of continued security problems for Israel along with lack of housing arrangements for evacuees 9 years after the disengagement.

 Positions of foreign governments

 United States

 President George W. Bush endorsed the plan as a positive step towards the road map for peace.
-At a joint press conference with Ariel Sharon on April 11, 2005 he said: